George Hamilton (actor): Producer

 Hamilton moved into producing to give himself greater control over his career.
 He produced and played the title role in Evel Knievel (1971).
 Hamilton had the script rewritten by John Milius, and the latter called Hamilton "a wonderful guy, totally underrated.
 A great con-man, that's what he really is.
 He always said 'I'll be remembered as a third-rate actor when in fact, I'm a first-rate con man.'"
+Filmink argued the picture "showed that Hamilton could carry the movie if given a big, broad character to play."

-He appeared in the TV movie The Last of the Powerseekers (1973), and had a supporting role in The Man Who Loved Cat Dancing, starring Burt Reynolds (1973).
+He had a supporting role in The Man Who Loved Cat Dancing, starring Burt Reynolds (1973).
 He produced and appeared in Medusa (1973).
 He starred in the TV movie The Dead Don't Die (1975) and had a supporting role in Once Is Not Enough (1975).

 On a 1975 episode of Columbo, Hamilton played a psychiatrist who uses hypnosis to commit a murder, whose arrogant assertions in his own defence establish that he was in fact at the scene of the crime.
 Hamilton guest-starred on episodes of Police Story, McCloud, Roots, The Eddie Capra Mysteries, Gibbsville, Supertrain, and Sword of Justice.

 He had supporting roles in The Strange Possession of Mrs. Oliver (1977), The Happy Hooker Goes to Washington (1977), Killer on Board (1977), Sextette (1978), The Users (1978), From Hell to Victory (1979), Institute for Revenge (1979), and Death Car on the Freeway (1979).

 Love at First Bite

 In 1979, he appeared in the surprise hit Love at First Bite, in which he showed a flair for comedy; it was the story of Count Dracula's pursuit of a young Manhattanite model, played by Susan Saint James.
 The film included scenes with Dracula and his conquest as they dance to "I Love the Nightlife" at a disco.
 The film's box-office success created a popularity surge for Hamilton, who also served as executive producer.

 He returned to TV for The Seekers (1979) and The Great Cash Giveaway Getaway (1979), then did 1981's Zorro, The Gay Blade, which he produced.
-Zorro was not as popular as Love at First Bite, and film leads dried up quickly.
-He focused on television: Malibu (1983) and Two Fathers' Justice (1985).
+Zorro was not as popular as Love at First Bite, and film leads dried up quickly, with Hamilton being unable to secure finance for a long-planned biopic of C.C.
+Julian.
+Instead he focused on television: Malibu (1983) and Two Fathers' Justice (1985).
 In the mid-1980s, Hamilton starred in the sixth season of the Aaron Spelling-produced television serial Dynasty.
 He supported Joan Collins in the miniseries Monte Carlo (1986) and had the lead role in the series Spies (1987).
 He supported Elizabeth Taylor in Poker Alice (1987).